Things do not happen by chance.

 In this post, we tried to gain a low-level understanding of call center efficiency and the different metrics that impact it.

-From embracing automation with conversation intelligence tools like Enthu, to emphasizing consistent training of employees, there’s a lot of ground that call center managers have to cover.
+From embracing automation with speech analytics tools like Enthu, to emphasizing consistent training of employees, there’s a lot of ground that call center managers have to cover.

 The practice of building a smarter call center may look straightforward at first but requires deep-rooted intelligence to achieve the results.